PointNorm: Dual Normalization is All You Need for Point Cloud Analysis: Experiments

 \subsection{Part Segmentation}

 We evaluate our PointNorm on the part segmentation task, using ShapeNetPart \cite{yi2016scalable} as the benchmark dataset.
 The ShapeNetPart dataset contains 16,881 shapes, 16 classes, and 50 parts labels.
-The experiment results for part segmentation are in Table \ref{tab:Shape_Part}.
-We can see that PointNorm achieves the best score for both instance mIoU (86.2\%) and class mIoU (84.7\%).
-Our PointNorm-Tiny is the smallest model in the table.
-However, it still delivers compelling (85.6\%) instance mIoU and class mIoU (84.5\%).
-Notably, PointNorm-Tiny's class IoU for the bag is 88.0\%, which is the best among all methods.
+The experiment results for part segmentation in Table \ref{tab:Shape_Part} show that PointNorm achieves the best score for both instance mIoU (86.2\%) and class mIoU (84.7\%).
+PointNorm-Tiny, albeit being lightweight, delivers compelling instance mIoU (85.6\%) and class mIoU (84.5\%), close to the recent state-of-the-arts PAConv \cite{xu2021paconv} and PointMLP \cite{ma2022rethinking}.
 We also visualize the part segmentation results in Fig. \ref{fig:Part_Seg}.
-It can been seen that both PointNorm and PointNorm-Tiny's predictions are incredibly close to the ground truth.
-More part segmentation results will be in the supplementary material.
+It can be seen that both PointNorm and PointNorm-Tiny's predictions are incredibly close to the ground truth.